farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 ## Game Master & Players

-One person in the group needs to act as the `Game Master`, or `GM`.
-The GM is responsible for the world and the characters that live in it (those that aren't directly played by the rest of the table).
-We call those characters "non-player characters", or `NPCs`.
+One person in the group needs to act as the **Game Master**, or GM.
+The GM is responsible for the world and the characters that aren't directly played by the rest of the table.
+We call those characters "non-player characters", or NPCs.

-The rest of the group are `Players`.
-The players create a character that experiences compelling stories inside this world.
-We call those player characters, or `PCs`.
+The rest of the group are **Players**.
+The players impersonate a Dreamer, their character, which experiences compelling stories inside the continent of this world.
+We refer to them as player characters, or PCs.

 While the GM is usually the main person in charge of the way the world changes over time, everyone at the table is in charge of the story.

-Everyone at the table contributes to make the story successful, and captivating.
+Everybody contributes to make the story successful, and captivating.

+## Dreamers

+In this game, players play as **Dreamers**, young adults who want to ignite a revolution so that their life can be better, even though everyone else seem to have abandoned such hope.

 ## Game Structure

-To play this game, you meet-up with other people either in real life or online to collaborate on creating an interesting story together.

-Each `session` is its own unique experience and is made of multiple `scenes` stitched together, like in a movie.
+Each **session** is made of **scenes**, like in a movie.
 Each scene plays out as a bunch of back-and-forth between the GM and the players.
 The GM describes what the scene is like, the players tell the GM what their characters do, and the GM makes the world react to those actions depending on the outcomes of dice rolls.

 We roll dice because we want to be on the edge of our seats.
 We want to be surprised by where the story takes us next.